-PHI 114 Logic 3 credits.
+PHI 114 Reasoning and Argumentation 3 credits.

-An introduction to philosophical inquiry through the study of the structure of validity in reasoning.
-The study includes: analysis of terms, propositions, arguments and their linguistic contexts; common fallacies; induction and the logical structure of scientific inquiry; the status of universals.
-Every Fall, day.
-Every Spring; day, evening.
+An introduction to logic and critical thinking.
+Emphasis on the identification of arguments and the assessment of their validity.
+The course includes the analysis of terms, propositions, arguments, and their linguistic contexts; common fallacies; the structure of deductive and inductive arguments.
+Every Fall.
+Day, Every Spring, Day, evening.